Author: Leslie Kimel

 Vegan Sweet Potato Maafe

 A coworker of mine, Evelyn, brought a big pot of Sweet Potato Maafe to our office Thanksgiving party and passed out lovely color copies of the recipe.
 Well, I liked it so much I made it at home the very next night.
-A maafe is
+A maafe is a spicy West African-style stew cooked with a sauce made from peanut butter and tomatoes.
+I served my maafe over quinoa, but it would also go well with couscous or brown rice.
+I like quinoa because it’s really nutritious; it’s a complete protein and a good source of iron and fiber.

 Ingredients:

-4 Tbls ground flaxseed
+4 Tbls tomato paste

 Directions: